TrustAIRLab/ZeroFake/README.md

 ### Reconstruction

-You can reconstruct the given image by
+You can reconstruct the given image by:

 ```
 python uni-ddim-inversion.py --target image-path --output output-path
 ```

-The you can compute the similarity between the origianl images and the reconstructed images by
+The you can compute the similarity between the origianl images and the reconstructed images by:

 ```
 python sim.py --orginal image-path1 --reconstruct image-path2